The future of UK’s orca population is in jeopardy after one of the country’s only known resident killer whales was found dead off a Scottish island.

 She belonged to a small and prominent group in Britain and Ireland’s only known resident population of killer whales, which is feared to be at risk of extinction, according to Hebridean Whale and Dolphin Trust (HWDT).

 'Lulu' was first catalogued by the charity in 1995 and last photographed in the water off Waternish, Isle of Skye in July 2014.
-During this encounter, she was seen with a large male , 'John Coe', and another female named 'Moneypenny'.
+During this encounter, she was seen with a large male , '', and another female named 'Moneypenny'.

-HWDT says there may be as few as eightindividuals remaining in this population, which has not produced calves since studies began.
+It is particularly sad to know that another one of these killer whales, unique to the British and Irish Isles, has died.
+There may be as few as eight individuals remaining in this population, which has not produced calves since studies began.